cyberark/conjur-quickstart/README.md

 ![image](https://user-images.githubusercontent.com/8653164/115864622-03da7a00-a42f-11eb-974f-dc2cb034ca09.png)

-### Use Conjur with telemetry
+### Configuring Telemetry

-Conjur supports telemetry as an opt-in feature.
+Conjur Open Source supports telemetry as an opt-in feature.
 The telemetry feature has a general purpose mechanism for collection, but currently only supports a single method for export, a Prometheus scrape target endpoint.
 Below are instructions for enabling and exploring the telemetry feature.

-In order to enable telemetry in Conjur you must opt-in via configuration.
+In order to enable telemetry, you must opt-in via configuration.
 You have a choice between setting an environment variable:

 ```sh